-Bardsley England are the 2nd largest top fruit produced in the country.
-Bardsley pride themselves on being at the forefront of change, and have created a dedicated technology organisation known as “Bx” in order to bring technology and digitisation to work alongside nature to transform the way they grow.
+Bardsley England pride themselves on being at the forefront of change, and have created a dedicated technology organisation known as “Bx” in order to bring technology and digitisation to work alongside nature to transform the way they grow.

-Join us on 7th July to hear from Adam Slate, Orchard Innovation Manager, about the exciting work happening, the technology they are utilising and hopes for the future of orchards.
+Join us on 7th July to hear from Adam Slate, Orchard Innovation Manager, about the exciting work happening in climate tech, the technology they are utilising and hopes for the future.